CELL PHONE POLICY AND PROCEDURE

 Overview

 Effective beginning in the 2025–26 school year, Innovation High School is adopting a cell phone-free policy to support a focused, respectful, and healthy learning environment.
-This change aligns with a broader movement within Spokane Public Schools and beyond to address the growing challenges associated with student cell phone use.
 Our policy reflects current research and the needs of our unique learning community.

 📋 Innovation HS Cell Phone Policy